-Our board of directors recommends a vote FOR Proposal 2.
+Our board of directors recommends a vote FOR Proposal 3.
 Proxies solicited by our board of directors will be voted FOR the proposal unless stockholders otherwise specify to the contrary on their proxy.

-APPROVAL OF RESTRICTED STOCK UNIT GRANTS TO CERTAIN OF OUR NON-EMPLOYEE DIRECTORS
+APPROVAL OF RESTRICTED STOCK UNIT GRANTS TO OUR NON-EMPLOYEE DIRECTORS

-Our board of directors has approved a grant, subject to stockholder approval, of such number of restricted stock units (RSUs) as is determined by dividing \$165,000 by the closing price of our common stock on the day of grant, which would be the date of our 2019 annual meeting, to certain of our non-employee directors (Dr. Albertine, Mr. Leonard, Ms. Russell and Dr. Tully).
+Our board of directors has approved a grant, subject to stockholder approval, of such number of restricted stock units (RSUs) as is determined by dividing \$170,000 by the closing price of our common stock on the day of grant, which would be the date of our 2020 annual meeting, to our non-employee directors (Dr. Albertine, Mr. Leonard, Ms. Russell and Dr. Tully), as well as a grant to Mr. Painter equal to half the value of the grant to each of the non-employee directors, provided he is still serving as a director as of July 1, 2020.
 If approved, the grant would be made under our 2006 amended and restated equity incentive plan, as amended (2006 equity incentive plan).
 We are asking that our stockholders cast a vote on the equity grants to our non-employee directors.
 Although we are not required to seek stockholder approval of these specific RSUs or other RSU awards, our board of directors decided to provide our stockholders with the opportunity to approve the proposed grants for this year.
-If this proposal is not approved by our stockholders at the 2019 annual meeting, these specific RSU awards will not occur.
+If this proposal is not approved by our stockholders at the 2020 annual meeting, these specific RSU awards will not occur.
 Our compensation committee will then consider the award of an appropriate amount of RSUs to our non-employee directors taking into consideration the outcome of the stockholder vote.

 Our compensation philosophy with respect to non-employee directors is to structure a compensation program that is reasonable as compared to the non-employee director compensation of our compensation peer group of companies, as described in "Compensation Discussion and Analysis-Determining Compensation-Compensation Peer Group," rewards performance and is aligned with our stockholders' long-term interests.
 Our compensation committee is responsible for reviewing non-employee director compensation and recommending our non-employee director compensation pay for approval by our board of directors.
-Our compensation, which causes our director pay to exceed the median in years of strong stock performance.
+Our compensation philosophy has been to weight total compensation for non-employee directors more heavily toward equity compensation as opposed to cash compensation, which may cause our director pay to exceed the median for our peer group.
 In 2017, in connection with the approval of the amendment and restatement of the 2006 equity incentive plan, we adopted a cap on total annual non-employee director compensation of \$750,000 (based on the grant date fair value of equity awards for financial reporting purposes and cash payable to any non-employee director in any fiscal year), which was approved by our stockholders at our 2017 annual meeting.
-The total compensation of our non-employee directors for 2018 is reported under "Director Compensation", was approximately \$305,000 (excluding committee and chairman retainers), based on a stock price of \$94.36, and was the highest among our compensation peer group.
+The total compensation of our non-employee directors for 2019 is reported under "Director Compensation", was approximately \$215,000 (excluding committee and chairman retainers), based on a stock price of \$88.33, and was above the median at approximately the 60th percentile of our compensation peer group.